glungu/udacity-intel-openvino/02-choosing-hardware/project/smart-queuing-system-v1/README.md

 CPU and GPU are almost the same on inference, with GPU a little longer, and much longer to load the model.
 Finally, VPU is the slowest on inference.

-*TODO* In this section, you can give an explanation for your results.
-You can also attach the merits and demerits observed for each hardware in this section

-## Stand Out Suggestions
-*TODO* If you have implemented the standout suggestions, this is the section where you can document what you have done.
-- Fallback Policy: Use OpenVINO's Hetero plugin to use a fallback device like CPU when the main prediction device fails.
-Write about the changes you had to make in the code to implement these changes.
-More information regarding Fallback Policy can be found [here](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_supported_plugins_HETERO.html)
-- MultiDevice Plugin: Use the multi device plugin available as a part of the OpenVINO toolkit.
-Write about the changes that you had to make in your code to implement this.